Intrinsically-Sublime/Retro-Clock/README.md

 * [TubeTime](http://tubetime.us)

-If you think I have used your reference photos during the creation of my work and I have not included your site please open an issue and let me know so I can add it.
-Some reference photos where found on social media posts without referel to their origin.
+If you think I have used your reference photos during the creation of my work, and I have not included your site, please open an issue and let me know, so I can add it.
+Some reference photos were found on social media posts without reference to their origin.

 ## Notes
 --------
 Possible future changes

 * Slot machine and shuffle transitions like used on real nixie clocks.
-* Display date in numerical format using smaller versions of the display choosen.
+* Display date in numerical format using smaller versions of the display chosen.
 * Hue/Saturation wheel or panel instead of Hue and Saturation sliders for custom colors.
 * Make analog clock and date/alarms display side by side in landscape.
 * Backgrounds and overlays to complete the look of real world clocks.
 * Use as lock screen.
 * Use on/as wallpaper.
 * Timer and stopwatch mode.
 * Option to force landscape mode while the phone is in portrait.
-(Does not look to be possible with a setting only in the .desktop file)
+(Does not look to be possible with a setting, only in the .desktop file)

 It was tested on two devices during development:

 * Oneplus 6T ( 64bit )
 * Oneplus One ( 32bit )

-The program could be optimized and cleaned up but I have very little experience with declarative or object oriented programming and before this program I had never used Qml, QT or Java so I have left all redundant code and even added to it.
+The program could be optimized and cleaned up, but I have very little experience with declarative or object-oriented programming, and before this program I had never used Qml, QT or Java.
+I have left all redundant code and even added to it.

-The presets are saved in a C type array and the colors are all saved in individual variables with get and set functions since I did not know how to do it in QML and the colors could not be used after being re-saved in the C type array.
+The presets are saved in a C type array and the colors are all saved in individual variables with get and set functions, since I did not know how to do it in QML and the colors could not be used after being re-saved in the C type array.